DanielBalsam/surv_ai/README.md

 *In this example, the agents crawled websites such as nytimes.com, wsj.com, abcnews.com, cnn.com, bloomberg.com, foxnews.com, economist.com, washingtonpost.com, and nbcnews.com.
 [FiveThirtyEight data can be found here.](https://projects.fivethirtyeight.com/2022-election-forecast/senate/)*

 Pretty cool!
+Note that the outputs don't represent complementary probabilities due to nuances in how the models reason, and biases of the models and data sources, but we can observe trend lines that do mirror each other quite well.

-Another example could involve plotting sentiments about the economy and using fluctuations in the yield curve as a benchmark for accuracy.
+Another example could involve plotting sentiments about the economy and using fluctuations in the S&P 500 as a benchmark for accuracy.

 ```
 from surv_ai import (